Cedar Down Farm grows a diversity of organic veggies for a nearly year-round CSA.

 Potatoes, carrots, leeks, beets, parsnip, celeriac, squash, onions, garlic, napa cabbage, green and purple cabbage, kohlrabi, cauliflower, spinach, lettuces, bok choy, endive, kale and collard greens.

 We deliver summer shares to the following 3 locations.
-Spring and winter shares are delivered to Hanover and Guelph only.
+Winter shares are delivered to Hanover and Guelph only.

 |Time||Tuesdays 4:00-6:00pm||Thursdays 5-7pm||Wednesdays 4-6pm|